google/cadvisor/docs/application_metrics.md

 {
   "endpoint" : "http://localhost:8000/metrics",
   "metrics_config" : [
-    {
     "scheduler_binding_latency",
     "scheduler_e2e_scheduling_latency",
     "scheduling_algorithm_latency"
-    }
   ]
 }
 ```

 ## Passing the configuration to cAdvisor

-cAdvisor can discover any configurations for a container using Docker labels.
+cAdvisor can discover any configurations for a container using Docker container labels.
 Any label starting with ```io.cadvisor.metric``` is parsed as a cadvisor application-metric label.
 cAdvisor uses the value as an indicator of where the configuration can be found.
+Labels of the form ```io.cadvisor.metric.prometheus-xyz``` indicate that the configuration points to a
+Prometheus metrics endpoint.

 The configuration file can either be part of the container image or can be added on at runtime with a volume.
 This makes sure that there is no connection between the host where the container is running and the application metrics configuration.
 A container is self-contained for its metric information.